Emergency funding for DDPOs during the coronavirus crisis

 London Community Response

 The Mayor has announced funds for emergency support to help London’s community and voluntary organisations affected by the impact of the coronavirus.
-The emergency scheme London Community Response is being coordinated by London Funders and is available to organisations facing immediate financial pressures and uncertainty because of the coronavirus.
-These include increasing demands for services, higher staff absences, fewer volunteers and lower donations.
+The emergency scheme London Community Response is being coordinated by London Funders and is available to organisations facing immediate financial pressures and uncertainty because of the coronavirus or providing responses and services to people affected by it.

 Government funding for charities